Datalynx company logo

 Completed Carbon Reduction Initiatives

 The following environmental management measures and projects have been completed or implemented since the 2019 baseline.
-The carbon emission reduction achieved by these schemes equate to 13 tCO2e, a 5% reduction against the 2019 baseline, and the measures will be in effect when performing the contract.
-(Note – we have made significant further emissions reductions, but these are not related to planned changes; as set out above, they result largely from the effects of the COVID-19 pandemic.
-Actual reduction equates to 174 tCO2e, but as set out above this may not be sustained.)
+The carbon emission reduction achieved by these schemes equate to 79 tCO2e, 35% of our 2019 baseline figure, and the measures will be in effect when performing the contract.
+(Note – we have made significant further emissions reductions, but these are not related to planned changes, and are due to specific one-off occurrences.
+Actual reduction equates to 164 tCO2e, but as set out above this may not be sustained.)

 In the future we hope to implement further measures such as: